Einstein, Viktor Frankl, and the Sufi on the Meaning of Life

 Continue Reading

-So the story goes … long long time ago, a big contest was going to be held for winning the patronage of the city of Athens and its surrounding territory, Attica.
-The contest was to take place under the presiding witness of King Cecrops at the Temple of Parthenon which rose on the rocky hilltop overlooking the city of Athens.
-The two candidates of the glorious contest were Athena, the goddess of justice, wisdom and war skills and Poseidon, the god of the seas.
-To win the guardianship of the city, Athena and Poseidon, each were to offer a gift
+The myth has it that long long time ago, a big contest was going to be held for winning the patronage of the city of Athens and its surrounding territory, Attica.
+The contest was to take place under the presiding witness of King Cecrops, the founder of Athens.
+The crowd gathered at the Temple of Parthenon which rose on the rocky hilltop overlooking the city of Athens.
+The two candidates of the glorious contest were Athena, the goddess of justice, wisdom and war skills, and Poseidon, the god of the seas.
+To win the guardianship of the city, Athena and

 Continue Reading